-Rainbow trout relative abundances dropped to 4.33 trout/net in 2016, the lowest abundance observed since 2011(Table 1).
 In 2017 and 2019, sampling took place at the same time as the fall rainbow trout plant.
 This was unintentional and resulted in inflated rainbow trout relative abundance and reduced average length (Table 1).
-Rainbow relative abundance observed in 2020 was the lowest ever documented at 0.17 trout/net (Table 1).
-Since 2008, rainbow trout stocking densities into Beaver Creek Reservoir were decreased due to budget cuts and hatchery space, stocking densities increased in 2020 (Table 2).
-Walleye densities have doubled their historic abundance averages and could be increasing the predation of stocked rainbow trout as well (Table 1).
+Rainbow relative abundance observed in 2020 was the lowest ever documented at 0.17 trout/net and slightly increased in 2021 (Table 1).
+Since 2008, rainbow trout stocking densities into Beaver Creek Reservoir were decreased due to budget cuts and hatchery space.
+Stocking densities increased in 2020 and larger trout were stocked in 2021 (Table 2).
+Walleye densities remain high and recent stomach analysis on walleye and pike indicate increasing predation on stocked rainbow trout as well (Table 1).

 Table 1.
-Summary of relative abundance (catch per unit effort (CPUE)), average total length, and relative weights of fishes collected in fall gillnetting surveys in Beaver Creek Reservoir, 1974-2020.
+Summary of relative abundance (catch per unit effort (CPUE)), average total length, and relative weights of fishes collected in fall gillnetting surveys in Beaver Creek Reservoir, 1974-2021.